Myford ML7 3.5" x 20" gap bed, backgeared and screwcutting

-Pressure die-cast in a form of ZAMAK (it looks like aluminium), the apron was fastened to the saddle with 3 cap-head screws and with the leadscrew clasp nuts guided in adjustable, gibbed ways.
-On early machines the reduction gearing between carriage traverse handwheel and rack was exposed (and quickly collect swarf and dirt) but this fault was soon corrected and a close-fitting cover provided.
+Pressure die-cast in a form of ZAMAK (it looks like aluminium), the apron was fastened to the saddle with three cap-head screws and with the leadscrew clasp nuts guided in adjustable, gibbed ways.
+On early machines, the reduction gearing between carriage traverse handwheel and rack was exposed (and quickly collect swarf and dirt) - but this fault was soon corrected and a close-fitting cover provided.

 Cross and Top Slides

 Able to be swivelled 63-degrees either side of zero, the 2.5-inch travel top slide was fitted with the same 10 t.p.i.
-Acme-form feed screws as the cross slide and both carried identical micrometer dials die-cast in ZAMAK; these, while a "character" part of the machine, are not as easy to read as the properly-engraved units fitted to very late models.
-The toolpost clamp post was surrounded by three little tapped holes, intended to accept the mounting screws for the indexing plate used on the 4-way toolpost; as supplied from the factory each hole was sealed with a small grub screw to prevent swarf working its way through to the feed screw and wearing it out.
+Acme-form feed screws as the cross slide and both carried identical micrometer dials die-cast in ZAMAK; while a "character" part of the machine the early dials are not as easy to read as the properly-engraved units fitted to very late models.
+The toolpost clamp post was surrounded by three tapped holes, these being intended to accept the mounting screws for the indexing plate used on the 4-way toolpost; as supplied from the factory each hole was sealed with a small grub screw to prevent swarf working its way through to the feed screw and wearing it out.

 Changewheels and Screwcutting